-You must start receiving minimum distributions required under the Contract and Section 401(a)(9) of the Code from your IRA and SIMPLE IRA starting with the year you reach age 701/2 (your 701/2 year).
+You must start receiving minimum distributions required under the Contract and Section 401(a)(9) of the Code from your IRA and SIMPLE IRA starting with the year you reach age $70 \frac{1}{2}$ (your $70 \frac{1}{2}$ year).

 Ordinarily, the required minimum distribution for a particular year must be received by December 31 of that year.
-However, you may delay the required minimum distribution for the year you reach age 701/2 until April 1 of the following year (i.e., the required beginning date).
+However, you may delay the required minimum distribution for the year you reach age $70 \frac{1}{2}$ (or age 72 for years beginning after December 31, 2019) until April 1 of the following year (i.e., the required beginning date).

-Annuity payments which begin by April 1 of the year following your 701/2 year satisfy the minimum distribution requirement if they provide for non-increasing payments over your life or the lives of you and your designated beneficiary (within the meaning of Section 401(a)(9) of the Code), provided that, if installments are guaranteed, the guarantee period does not exceed the applicable life or joint life expectancy.
+Annuity payments which begin by April 1 of the year following your $70\frac{1}{2}$ year (or your 72 year) satisfy the minimum distribution requirement if they provide for non-increasing payments over your life or the lives of you and your designated beneficiary (within the meaning of Section 401(a)(9) of the Code), provided that, if installments are guaranteed, the guarantee period does not exceed the applicable life or joint life expectancy.